OneAnswer KiwiSaver Scheme Growth Fund

 What does the fund invest in?

-The fund invests mainly in growth assets (equities, listed property and listed infrastructure), with a smaller exposure to income assets (cash and cash equivalents and fixed interest).
+The fund invests mainly in growth assets (equities, listed property and listed infrastructure), with a small exposure to income assets (cash and cash equivalents and fixed interest).
 The fund may also invest in alternative assets.

 This chart shows the mix of assets that the fund generally intends to invest in.